Hydraulic Fracturing/Pressure Analysis

 This course is for petroleum engineers who are involved, either directly or indirectly, in the design and evaluation of hydraulic fracturing treatments.

+Attendees must bring a laptop to this class.
 To get the most from this class, participants should have a basic understanding of hydraulic fracturing and well completion concepts.
-Attendees must bring a laptop to this class.

-1.6 CEUs (Continuing Education Units) awarded for this 2-day course.
+1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 Michael B. Smith is president and founder of NSI Technologies, a consulting firm in Tulsa, Oklahoma.
-He has more than 20 years of experience in rock mechanics, well completions and hydraulic fracturing.
+He has more than 20 years of experience in rock mechanics, well completions, and hydraulic fracturing.
 Smith has written more than 35 technical papers and holds six patents.
 He also served as an SPE Distinguished Lecturer and wrote two chapters in the SPE Monograph, Recent Advances in Hydraulic Fracturing.
 Smith recently received the Lester C. Uren Award for his technical contributions to hydraulic fracturing.